 - Optimizing: making print-specific adjustments based on proofing

 - Troubleshooting: detecting and fixing common printing problems

 We’ll spend the majority of the session in a loop of hands-on proofing, printing, reviewing and revising.
 We’ll explain digital workflow matters only as much as necessary to illustrate the workflow loop; if you need more details on the workflow, see our theory workshops.
 At the end of this session, we want you to have seen the framework for optimizing a print play out several times, while walking away a collection of test prints illustrating different papers.
-You’ll also have one print by the end that you’d be happy to put on display.

 For registration, upcoming classes, pricing, or more information about our Open Studio Series, visit our main Open Studio page.